quesby/quesby-boilerplate/src/content/documentation/deployment.md

 # Deployment Guide

-This comprehensive guide covers all aspects of deploying Neutrino static sites, from preparation and build optimization to various hosting platforms and deployment strategies.
+This comprehensive guide covers all aspects of deploying Quesby static sites, from preparation and build optimization to various hosting platforms and deployment strategies.

 ## Pre-Deployment Preparation